migramirez2/Harmony-ONE/progress/rikako-hatoya.md

 ) smart contract onto Harmony using OpenZeppelin and Remix).

 ---
-2024-04-28 Sun (1.5 hrs): Looked into how to wrap tokens to ERC20 on Harmony blockchain using OpenZeppelin and Hardhat.
+2024-04-28 Sun (1.5h): Looked into how to wrap tokens to ERC20 on Harmony blockchain using OpenZeppelin and Hardhat.

-2024-04-27 Sat (1.5 hrs): Ramping up to understand BTC Rune: their functionalities and overview.
+2024-04-27 Sat (1.5h): Ramping up to understand BTC Rune: their functionalities and overview.

 2024-04-26 Fri: Had a meeting with Jackie and discussed the AnotherWorld project.
 We went over Rune coins on MagicEden, viewing transactions on brc20 API (eventually automate the process), opened my bitcoin wallet, overview of the end-to-end prototype, and how we can create a platform to wrap BTC Rune to ERC20 on shard 1.